-The aim is to quantify and compare the effective carbon prices which arise from current tax, subsidy and other policy instruments across different economic sectors and activities.
+The aim is to quantify and compare the effective carbon prices which arise from current tax, subsidy and other policy instruments across the economy.
 This provides a baseline from which to assess in more detail the different sector drivers, and future options for policy reform.

-Some big sources of carbon emissions, including natural gas usage and agriculture, have effective carbon prices which are too low, compared against the estimated range for carbon prices calculated by Government as being required by 2030 to keep the UK on track to achieve 2050 decarbonisation targets.
+Some big sources of carbon emissions, including natural gas usage and agriculture, have effective carbon prices which are too low.

 Sectors where current effective carbon prices are broadly aligned with expected target prices for 2030 include: